LBC Submissions of Records

 Submissions of Records

-By far the best way to submit your records is via either BirdTrack or eBird.
+By far the best way to submit your records is via either BirdTrack or eBird but there are other option, see below for details;

-BirdTrack and eBird: Many birders are now using BirdTrack (www.bto.org/birdtrack) or eBird (ebird.org/home) to maintain their personal records online and these make up the bulk of records we receive (64% and 27%, respectively).
-All such records (barring confidential ones) for Lincolnshire are passed to us by BTO and eBird and are published in this report, subject to our usual checking procedures.
+BirdTrack and eBird: Many birders are now using BirdTrack (https://www.bto.org/get-involved/volunteer/projects/birdtrack) or eBird (https://ebird.org/home) to maintain their personal records online and these make up the bulk of records we receive.
+All such records (barring confidential ones) for Lincolnshire are passed to us by BTO and eBird and are published in the LBC annual report, subject to our usual checking procedures.
 LBC supports these sites and a single submission to either will suffice; there is no need for you to send duplicate records direct to LBC.
 Please ensure your BirdTrack and eBird sites have a clear geographic place name in them and an accurate OS grid reference or we cannot use the data.
-Site names like “Home”, “Patch” or “A52” are unusable.
+Site names like “Home”, “Patch” or “A52” are unusable!

 National Rarities: Nationally rare birds are indicated as such by the identifier BBRC (British Birds Rarities Committee) after the species name in the systematic list in this report.
 Consideration of records of these is by the BBRC and submission of details should be made direct to BBRC at www.bbrc.org.uk and a copy sent to the county recorder at recorder_south@lincsbirdclub.co.uk.
 Records of all such rarities will only be published in our report once assessed and accepted by BBRC.
 The submission of descriptions of national rarities is important.
 Bird news providers do not assess records passed to them and without full submission to BBRC such records cannot be published and will be lost.